JuliaDynamics/DynamicalBilliards.jl/docs/src/physics.md

 `evolve!()` can be given the optional keyword argument `warning = true` in the case of magnetic propagation, which throws a `warn()` message that a pinned particle was evolved.

 !!! warning "Using `construct()`"
-    When using the syntax `construct(evolve!(p, bt, t)...)` be careful that you are sure that there aren't any pinned particles given to evolve.
+    When using the syntax `construct(evolve!(p, bt, t)...)` be sure that there aren't any pinned particles given to evolve.
 If there are any, construct will result in an error.